MonoHaru/Human-Motion-Prediction_summary/README.md

 You should know that description is written in Korean. \
 This repo made by MonoHaru. (김태경, Tae-kyung Kim)

-Thank for inviting my repo 🥰
+Thank for visiting my repo 🥰

 ## Contents
 - [CVPR](#CVPR)